Right Arrow

 Involve frontline staff early, show how the technology supports their daily work, and provide hands-on training.
 Emphasize that tech is a tool—not a replacement—for their safety expertise.

-Can video intelligence help with incident reporting and compliance?
+Can video intelligence assist with incident reporting and compliance?

-Absolutely.
-AI-powered systems can automate incident capture, simplify reporting, and provide documentation for audits or regulatory reviews—helping to address underreporting and streamline compliance.
+Yes.
+AI-powered systems can automate incident capture, simplify reporting, and provide documentation for audits or regulatory reviews—aiding in the effort to address underreporting and streamline compliance.

-Where should we prioritize camera placement for injury prevention?
+Where should we prioritize camera placement for injury risk mitigation?

 Start with high-risk areas: entrances/exits, cafeterias, hallways, science labs, gyms, workshops, and anywhere equipment or chemicals are used.
 Review incident data to refine coverage over time.